 - Health care power of attorney / living will: Communicates your desire for the treatment of serious medical problems if you cannot speak for yourself

 - Revocable living trust: Includes the plan for your assets upon your death and allows your successor trustee to manage the assets if you are incapacitated

 - Irrevocable trust: An option if your estate will be subject to federal estate tax

 - Affidavit as to designation of agent for body disposition: Specifies an agent to have the sole right to determine what will happen to your body after your death

 - HIPAA authorization: Allows your health care providers to disclose your health information to the individuals you designate

 A person’s estate is the financial accumulation of a lifetime of work.
 We realize and appreciate that, regardless of its size, it is worth protecting.
 The attorneys and staff at Bort Law have the experience and insight to help you plan and meet your goals.

-At Bort Law, we realize that every individual has different estate planning needs and objectives.
-So we first take the time to learn what matters most to our clients.
-We understand how to balance practical and appropriate application of law with the sensitive nature of our clients’ needs.
+Every person has different estate planning needs and objectives.
+We take the time to learn what matters most to each client we assist.
+In addition, our firm understands how to balance practical applications of the law with the sensitive nature of our clients’ needs.